FireFly-808/deep_learning/README.md

 - [ ] Change drone script to poll for a wifi connection when done collecting images
 - [ ] Images should be saved as jpegs on drone
 - [ ] When wifi connection is established, drone calls endpoint for each image to send over (instead of packaging all images into one POST payload)
+- [ ] Sockets will not be used anymore

 Drone to server code can be found under `drone/data_collection`